JustinNietz/miniproject1-601/README.md

 # Miniproject1-601

-This project takes a look at terminology used in Git and explanations of other technologies that help improve the productivity and competitveness of companies.
+This project takes a look at terminology used in Git and explanations of other technologies that help improve the productivity and competitiveness of companies.

 #### Group Members: